EskiMojo14/safeway/README.md

 const store = createSuperStore("count", z.number());
 ```

+`buildStoreCreator` also has a multi-store equivalent, `buildMultiStoreCreator`.

 ### Asynchronous Storage

 `createStore` requires both storage and schemas to be synchronous.
-If you need asynchronous storage and/or schemas, use `createAsyncStore` instead.
+If you need asynchronous storage and/or schemas, use `createAsyncStore` instead. (`createMultiStore` also has an asynchronous equivalent, `createAsyncMultiStore`)

 The API is the same as `createStore`, but all methods return promises.